codedthinking/bead.zip/docs/_guides/examples.md

 ---
 title: Real-World Examples
-description: Case studies and examples from research teams using Bead
+description: Case studies and examples from research teams using bead
 order: 4
 ---